 The City shall follow its normal process for the oversight of construction, inspection, and acceptance of public improvements with respect to the Marksheffel Road Segments.
 The City shall work diligently with the District to approve any plan modifications and to identify any deficiencies in construction.

-The City shall accept the Marksheffel Road Segments for operation, maintenance and repair following expiration of its two-year probationary period, in accordance with its normal process and practices for each Segment.
+The City shall accept the Marksheffel Road Segments and the Intersection Improvements lying within the Marksheffel Road Segments tracts for operation, maintenance and repair following expiration of its two-year probationary period, in accordance with its normal process and practices for each Segment.

-The City requires acceptable assurances be posted by the District guaranteeing the completion of the Marksheffel Road Segments and the Intersection Improvements.
+The City requires acceptable financial assurances be posted by the District guaranteeing the completion of the Marksheffel Road Segments and the Intersection Improvements.
 The financial assurance amount shall be pursuant to City standards, shall be in and on a City approved form and issued by a City approved surety.
 A warranty retainage of ten percent (10.0%) of the financial assurance obligation shall be required throughout the warranty period.

 District Responsibilities.

-The District shall be responsible for constructing or causing the construction of the Marksheffel Road Segments, including all road, trail, drainage, and appurtenant improvements, and for diligently working with the City to meet all City requirements related to the design, construction, inspection, and acceptance of the Marksheffel Road Segments.
+The District shall be responsible for the design and construction of the Marksheffel Road Segments M3, M4 and M6, including all road, trail, drainage, and appurtenant improvements, and Intersection Improvements at Marksheffel Road/Vollmer Road and Marksheffel Road/Brush Top Road.

+The District will work diligently with the City and, until annexation, the County to meet all City requirements related to the design, construction, inspection, and acceptance of the Marksheffel Road Segments.
 Such requirements may include, but are not limited to, the contribution of funds toward future traffic signal improvements along the Marksheffel Road Segments.
+The District will coordinate with the City on the preliminary design of road profiles for M4 and M6 in relation to the preliminary design of the Cottonwood Creek bridge.

-The District shall construct the Marksheffel Road Segment M3 between Vollmer Road and Brush Top Road within nine (9) months of recording of the final plat for Stonebridge Multifamily.
+The District shall construct the Marksheffel Road Segment M3 between Vollmer Road and Brush Top Road and associated Intersection Improvements within nine (9) months of recording of the first final plat for The Schmidt Property.

+The District shall work with the County to obtain the required right-of-way to complete Marksheffel Road Segment M3 from the east boundary of The Schmidt Property to Vollmer Road.

-The District shall construct the Marksheffel Road Segment M4 between Brush Top Road and the east boundary of the Cottonwood Creek Drainage/Floodplain within twelve (12) months of the City completing the construction of the Marksheffel Road Bridge over Cottonwood Creek and the connection of Marksheffel Road to Black Forest Road.
+The District shall commence construction of the Marksheffel Road Segments M4 and M6 within twelve (12) months of the City completing the construction of the Marksheffel Road Bridge over Cottonwood Creek.

+The District shall provide the City with required right-of-way and easements along the south side of the proposed Cottonwood Creek bridge, for the construction of said bridge.

+The District shall pay 50% of the cost for the signal at Vollmer Road and Marksheffel Road and provide a signal design paid for by the District.

+The District shall pay 100% of the cost for any modifications of the signal at Black Forest Road and Marksheffel Road triggered by the development of The Schmidt Property.

-The District shall operate, maintain, and repair the Marksheffel Road Segments for each respective two-year probationary period that begins with opening each Marksheffel Road Segment for public use and ends with City assumption of such responsibilities.
+The District shall operate, maintain, and repair the Marksheffel Road Segments and the Intersection Improvements within the Marksheffel Road Segment tracts for each respective two-year probationary period that begins with opening each Marksheffel Road Segment for public use and ends with City assumption of such responsibilities.

-The District shall post financial assurances with the City for the Marksheffel Road Segments and the Intersection Improvements pursuant to City’s requirements.
+The District shall post financial assurances with the City for the Marksheffel Road Segments and the Intersection Improvements for which the District is responsible pursuant to City’s requirements.
+The Disitirct shall post financial assurances payable to the County for grading and erosion control.